Sign Guestbook

 Comments:

 Remember that day forever.
-Cabin crew at the time.
+CabIn crew at the time.
 Captain Collins was so respected - I flew with Gordon Brooks just two days earlier on a Mel duty.
 All good people - rest in eternal light xxx

 Visited Date: